 I find the standard arcade mode fun, especially with bonuses... and the

 Turbo Mode enabled) is just ridiculously entertaining, especially if you're a fan of Tekken's

 Early on, I scoffed at the stats system and invincible moves, but as I continued

-to play the game, these things bothered me less and less.
+to play (and after Namco nurfed the power stats), these things bothered me less and less.
 Along with finding new

 ways to exterminate the shameless spammers & stat-abusers, I've learned that

 I still love the classic 1-VS-1 aspect of Tekken.
-As fun as Tag
+As much as I

-is, there's a certain "magic," and certain awesome things that
+"stand-up" Tekken.
+There's a certain "magic" and certain awesome things that

 can be done more frequently in 1-on-1 matches.
 I've also come to appreciate the most basic

 new aesthetics that TR has to offer: Longer / "close-up" K.O. replays (over TTT2's), updated